 The Lumix G9 v2.0 firmware update adds significant new features and value to the Lumix G9.
 It adds compatibility with Profoto Air Remote TTL-O/P and Profoto Connect-O/P devices, new AF-ON: Near Shift and AF-ON: Far Shift functions to prioritize nearby or distant subjects respectively, Animal Detect AF mode and enhanced video functions.
 The Lumix G9 will now offer 4K 30p/25p 4:2:2 10-bit internal recording, 4K 60p/50p 4:2:2 10-bit HDMI output and VFR (Variable Frame Rate) shooting in full HD (2-180 fps) and 4K (2-60 fps) and HDR video recording is supported.

 The G9 will also offer V-Log L recording and Waveform Monitor (WFM) functions, but only via a paid for Upgrade Software Key DMW-SFU1 which is sold separately).

-It is, after all, a camera targeted at enthusiast and professional videographers, those needing extensive control over creating broadcast-quality footage.
-Its price has reflected this somewhat, leaving the likes of the GX8 and G80 as the more fitting options for those focused on more traditional stills shooting.
+The GH5 served as the flagship Lumix camera for the best part of the year before the arrival of the G9, but as a camera targeted towards enthusiast and professional videographers, it's never been a direct rival to most other mirrorless cameras.
+Its price has reflected this somewhat, leaving the likes of the Lumix GX9 and Lumix G90/G95 as the more fitting options for those focused on more traditional stills shooting.

-The new G9, however, changes things.
-While its name may make it appear as though it's a straightforward update over the existing G7, it's a decidedly more serious camera pitched at a more demanding user.
+The new G9, however, changes things at the top of the Lumix line.
+While its name may make it appear as though it's a straightforward update over the existing G7, it's a far more serious camera pitched at a more demanding user.

 Admittedly, much of what we're seeing introduced in the G9 is not entirely new, and no doubt Panasonic realises it must now play catch up if it's to win over DSLR users and those not strongly tied to other mirrorless systems.